Eswarlesnar/advice-generator/README.md

 this is a random advice generator from the api : https://api.adviceslip.com

-image.png click on this to generate a random advice
+ click on the button to generate a random advice